l-palermo/CV/README.md

 #### Great collaborator

-Teamwork is an essential part to reach great achievements.
-Every time I join a new team, I listen actively other team members' expectations, ideas and what they need to accomplish so I have all the information to best contribute.
-I take ownership of my tasks and complete them in time and participate actively to help the team reaching its goals.
+Teamwork is an essential part of working in Architecture.
+Every time I join a new team, I listen actively to other team's members' expectations, ideas and what they need to accomplish so I can effectively contribute to the team's objectives.
+I take ownership of my tasks and participate actively to help the team reaching its goals.
 I always value open and friendly communication.

 #### Problem Solving